chavezrodz/Hartree-Fock-Solver/README.md

 ### Caveats:
 - Most alternative optimizers techniques are not finished given that they are not needed to achieve ~99% convergence
-- The 1D cut is out of date since it was not used in the final publication
 - The exhaustive ansatz search is not automated since it requires node parralelization which is ressource dependent